ananthakumaran/ananthakumaran.github.com/_posts/wicket/2010-3-21-wicket-custom-paging-navigator.markdown

 Original Markup
 ---------------
-Each component have a markup file associated with it.
+Each component has a markup file associated with it.
 We will take the PagingNavigator as an example.
 It is associated with the markup file PagingNavigator.html.
 I got the markup from [1](http://github.com/apache/wicket/blob/trunk/wicket/src/main/java/org/apache/wicket/markup/html/navigation/paging/PagingNavigator.html).

 {% highlight html %}